sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/index.md

 - We use our annual [performance review process](../../../departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md)(aka Impact Reviews) to evaluate teammate performance, which directly influences compensation increases.
 This means that teammates who are considered top performers (“superior performance” or “distinguished performance”) may move up the band faster than teammates who are not meeting our high bar (“meeting” or “partially meeting” scores).
 Teammates who do not meet our performance expectations [do not receive increases](../../../departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md#who-is-eligible-for-a-reviewcompensation-increase).
 You can read more about our performance ratings in the “Ratings definitions'' section [of our Impact Review Handbook page](../../../departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md).
 - We will consider off-cycle compensation increases on an as-needed basis, based on the business need only.
 We do not factor in how frequently someone requests a raise; all compensation changes are based on business needs and compensation data.
 To make a request, a Manager must reach out to their People Partner + Head of People.

 **Zone-based**: We have a zone-based location pay model to ensure we’re paying competitively and building the right team to be able to reach our goals fast.
 When a hiring manager opens a new role, they specify which locations they’re open to in the job description.
-To determine our compensation ranges for each zone, we identify the 75th percentile of US tech company market data, and establish this as the entry point for our zone 1 salary band.
+To determine our compensation ranges for each zone, we identify the 75th percentile of US tech company market data _in high cost of labor zones (zone 1) only_, and establish this as the entry point for our zone 1 salary band.
 In order to simplify our compensation philosophy, we determine our other three location-based zones as a % of zone 1.

-- All locations and the corresponding zone % are listed [here](https://docs.google.com/spreadsheets/d/1UtGshT47-81s4q7IlOJUKjwgdaosxS6V9g_gMGoEzqo/edit#gid=964050608).
+- All locations and the corresponding zone % are listed [here](https://docs.google.com/spreadsheets/d/1UtGshT47-81s4q7IlOJUKjwgdaosxS6V9g_gMGoEzqo/edit#gid=964050608) (internal-facing document only).
   - Zone 1 entry point is the 75th percentile of US technology company market data.
 The top of the band is set at ~15% above the band entry point.
 This means that our compensation band entry points are above market and competitive from the outset, with plenty of room to grow as [teammates progress in their respective band](../../../company-info-and-process/working-at-sourcegraph/career-frameworks.md).
   - Zone 2 entry point is determined by taking 80% of zone 1 entry point.
 The top of the band is +15%.
   - Zone 3 entry point is determined by taking 60% of zone 1 entry point.
 The top of the band is +15%.